technokrat/vuexr/README.md

 </ar-view>
 ```

-With VueXR, you are able to build a proof-of-concept AR-Prototype in minutes, using your existing 2D web-application.
+With VueXR, you are able to build an AR-Prototype in minutes using your existing 2D web-application.
-There is no need for you to dive into complex and hard to understand computer graphics – **just use your web development
+There is no need for you to dive into complex and hard to understand computer graphic topics – **just use your web development
 skills!**

-To achieve such functionality, we use *OpenCV.js*, *CSS-Transforms*, *Sensor API* and *Web Workers API* on a picture
+To achieve such functionality, VueXR uses *OpenCV.js*, *CSS-Transforms*, *Sensor API* and *Web Workers API* on a picture
 stream from your device's camera.
 Have a look at our sources or contact me at [mw@technokrat.ch](mailto:mw@technokrat.ch)
 or at https://technokrat.ch